Governance OHM (GOHM) Hits Self Reported Market Capitalization of $196.16 Million

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-Governance OHM launched on November 23rd, 2021.
+Governance OHM was first traded on November 23rd, 2021.
 Governance OHM’s total supply is 113,153 tokens and its circulating supply is 62,076 tokens.
 Governance OHM’s official message board is olympusdao.medium.com.
+Governance OHM’s official Twitter account is @olympusdao and its Facebook page is accessible here.
 The Reddit community for Governance OHM is https://reddit.com/r/olympusdao.
 Governance OHM’s official website is www.olympusdao.finance.
-Governance OHM’s official Twitter account is @olympusdao and its Facebook page is accessible here.

 Buying and Selling Governance OHM

-It is usually not currently possible to purchase alternative cryptocurrencies such as Governance OHM directly using US dollars.
-Investors seeking to trade Governance OHM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Governance OHM using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Governance OHM directly using US dollars.
+Investors seeking to trade Governance OHM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Governance OHM using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “GOHMUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );